-This course will involve coding in the MIPS assembly

-http://courses.missouristate.edu/KenVollmar/mars/ or google MIPS MARS
+This course will involve coding in the MIPS assembly language using MARS (MIPS Assembler and Runtime Simulator).
+Get it free here: http://courses.missouristate.edu/KenVollmar/mars/ or google MIPS MARS

 This is a simple jar file that you can download and run.